Irvine Bay education programme

-A wide ranging education programme has been contributing to regeneration at Irvine Bay.
+A wide ranging education programme contributed to regeneration at Irvine Bay.

-Alongside the physical regeneration of Irvine Bay, there is vital work taking place to help young people get involved and benefit from the renewal, and much of it is going on in our schools.
-Our education programme is closely linked with Curriculum for Excellence, helping young people learn by connecting learning with their other experiences.
+Alongside the physical regeneration of Irvine Bay, vital work took place to help young people get involved and benefit from the renewal, and much of it took place in our schools.
+Our education programme was closely linked with Curriculum for Excellence, helping young people learn by connecting learning with their other experiences.

-As a result, young people in primary and secondary schools across Irvine Bay are getting involved in regeneration projects, contributing to local transformation and learning at the same time.
+As a result, young people in primary and secondary schools across Irvine Bay got involved in regeneration projects, contributed to local transformation and developed their learning at the same time.

-Education projects are a key element in the regeneration of Irvine Bay and their high standards and relevance have been widely recognised in the education sector.
+Education projects were a key element in the regeneration of Irvine Bay and their high standards and relevance have been widely recognised in the education sector.

 In 2009 the i sea initiative was awarded top prize in the Technology Teachers Association Award for Best Cross-Curricular Project.
 In 2011 The Kilwinning Tiling Project was named as runner-up in the Investors in Education category at the Ayrshire Business Awards.